 Home Learning will be handed out on a Thursday and must be returned, completed, on a Tuesday.
-In the first half term, your child will receive a set of spellings that they will be tested on and a piece of maths work that reflects the learning that week in class.
-In the following half term, your child will receive a set of number skills that they will be tested on and a piece of English work that reflects the learning that week in class.
+Each half term, the home learning will rotate between a set of spellings that they will be tested on, a piece of maths work that reflects the learning that week in class, a set of number skills that they will be tested on and a piece of English work that reflects the learning that week in class.
 If you have any questions about methods or strategies to support your child, please ask your child’s teacher.

 Spellings will form part of your child’s home learning (see above).
 Words will be linked to the Year 1 spelling objectives outlined in the 2014 National Curriculum (phonics and common exception words).
 Spelling tests will be on a Tuesday so please help your child to prepare for this.